Rainy River, Ontario

 Rainy River is a town in north-western Ontario, Canada, southeast of Lake of the Woods.
-Rainy River is situated on the eponymous Rainy River, which forms part of the Ontario-Minnesota segment of the Canada–US border.
+Rainy River is situated on the eponymous Rainy River, which forms part of the Ontario–Minnesota segment of the Canada–US border.
 Across the river is the town of Baudette, Minnesota.
 The two towns are connected by the Baudette – Rainy River International Bridge.
 Rainy River is at the northwestern terminus of Highway 11.

-Rainy River was frequently thought to have been the northwestern terminus of Yonge Street, or Highway 11 running north from Toronto.
-Because of this incorrect conflation, Yonge Street was known as the "longest street in the world." and gained its fame in the Guinness World Records for many years.
-Highway 11 is marked through Rainy River as Atwood Avenue, although the town and the City of Toronto both maintain commemorative markers at each end.
+Rainy River was frequently thought to have been the northwestern terminus of Yonge Street (which runs north from Toronto) due to it being incorrectly thought as being synonymous with the entire length of Highway 11.
+Because of this incorrect conflation, Yonge Street was considered the longest street in the world and was listed as such in the Guinness Book of World Records until 1999.
+Highway 11 is named Atwood Avenue through Rainy River, although the town and the City of Toronto both maintain commemorative markers at each end.